 Test Reviews & Information

 Best known as the creator, editor, and publisher of The Mental Measurements Yearbook (MMY) and Tests in Print (TIP) series, Oscar Buros began an editorship in the late 1930s that would significantly impact the history of the commercial testing industry.
 From the modest origins of a basement in his rented home and with very limited funding available for support, he continued his tireless efforts to publish impartial reviews of commercial tests for over 40 years.
-In 1984 MMY test reviews that had been published only in print form became available through electronic databases generally found in libraries through EBSCO and OVID/ SilverPlatter.
-Users' accessibility expanded in 2001 when Buros created its own electronic database and search engine where users could purchase reviews of commercially available tests over the internet.
+In 1984 MMY test reviews that had been published only in print form became available through electronic databases generally found in libraries through EBSCO and Ovid/ SilverPlatter.
+Users' accessibility expanded in 2001 when the Buros Center created its own electronic database and search engine where users could purchase reviews of commercially available tests over the internet.
 Test Reviews Online has become a popular tool for users worldwide who may not have access to the printed volumes or electronic databases through their local libraries.
+It provides users with updated descriptions and evaluations of tests as soon as the editorial process is complete.
 The pioneering work of Oscar Buros to advance the science and practice of testing continues to this day.
-The Eighteenth Mental Measurements Yearbook (2010) and Tests in Print VIII (2009) were published recently.
-On the horizon is a new publication, Pruebas Publicadas en Español (effectively, a Spanish version of Tests in Print) and The Nineteenth Mental Measurements Yearbook.
-In addition, Test Reviews Online provides users with updated descriptions and evaluations of tests as soon as they become available to the public.
+The Twenty-First Mental Measurements Yearbook (2021) and Tests in Print X (2022) were published recently.
+The third edition in our newest series, Pruebas Publicadas en Español, will be available fall 2023.

 When the Buros Center for Testing was established in 1994, a new initiative was launched.
 Originally known as the Buros Institute for Assessment Consultation and Outreach, the work of this group reflects an expanded mission that includes evaluating the quality of a wider range of tests.
 Buros’ expert psychometric services focus on propriety testing programs and strive to improve the quality of these programs and validity of the results.
 These tests typically have moderate to high stakes for individuals and include programs in educational assessment, licensure, certification, admissions, and employment.